spotify/lingon/docs/USAGE.md

 ## 03 Using file directives

 File directives are commands living in the header of files.
 They tell Lingon how to concatenate different files together.
 Directives are only parsed inside certain file types: `.js`, `.html`, `.less` and `.ejs`.
-The "Advanced Lingon usage" section below explains how add additional files to parse.
+The "Advanced Lingon usage" section below explains how to add additional files to parse.

 * A directive must be escaped using a js, CoffeeScript or HTML style comment.
 * When using JS or CoffeeScript comments, an additional `=` char is required.